mackieks/MaplePad/README.md

 The physical construction was done a couple years ago but I put off doing the software.
 The Maple (Dreamcast controller) bus is quite a fast bus so a bit tricky to do with a low end microcontroller (although can be done).
 When the Raspbery Pi Pico was announced the Programmable IO seemed like it would be perfect for implementing this which spurred me into action to get this finished off.
 As the RP2040 (chip in the Pico) is fairly new I thought I'd write up my first impressions.

 ### Programmable IO (PIO)
 I started off with using the PIO to send Maple packets with the start and end sync pulses.
 This wasn't really needed as sending is quite straight forward and could easily be done with bit banging but I was keen to get to grips with the PIO with a simple case first.
-Working with more than one pin was a bit clunky (having to use side channels) but it was fairly simple to write.
-Sending became very simple as it's just a case of starting a DMA to the PIO.
+Working with more than one output pin was a bit clunky (having to use side channels) but it was fairly simple to write.
+Sending a packet then became completely trivial, just a case of starting a DMA to the PIO.
 Was really fire and forget once working which is really cool.

 Recieving, the bit I was excited for using PIO for, turned out to be a harder problem.
 The Maple bus (that Dreamcast controllers use to communicate with the console) is a two wire protocol (http://mc.pp.se/dc/maplewire.html) where the two wires take turns at being the clock.
 This makes it challenging to work with in the PIO as...
 * You can select a pin to branch on but only one per PIO state machine (but Maple needs two)